Program Structure & Family Responsibilities

 Reviewing weekly updates

-Weekly one-on-one time with the student
+Weekly one-on-one support with the student as needed

 Renewed Roots Handles: